Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 In lines 3-5, we define a custom class `SaleRow` representing a row of the CSV file.

-In lines 7-10, we configure a basic CSV data node with the id "historical_temperature".
+In lines 7-10, we configure a basic CSV data node with the identifier "historical_temperature".
 Its _scope_ is by default `SCENARIO`.
-The default path corresponds to the file `path/hist_temp.csv`.
+The default path corresponds to the file "path/hist_temp.csv".
 The property _has_header_ being True, representing the CSV file has a header.

-In lines 12-15, we configure another CSV data node with the id "log_history".
+In lines 12-15, we configure another CSV data node with the identifier "log_history".
 It uses the default `SCENARIO` scope again.
-The default path is the path to the CSV file `path/hist_log.csv`.
+The default path is the path to the CSV file "path/hist_log.csv".
 The _exposed_type_ provided will be "modin" exposed type.

-In lines 17-19, we add another CSV data node configuration with the id "sales_history".
+In lines 17-19, we add another CSV data node configuration with the identifier "sales_history".
 The default `SCENARIO` scope is used again.
 Since we have a custom class pre-defined for this CSV file (`SaleRow`), we provide it as the _exposed_type_ parameter.